Victory! There won’t be any monkey warehouse in Levy County, Florida, thanks to our warnings and the good sense of residents and officials there.

 New, unidentified viruses with pandemic-causing potential are a risk, too.

-JOINN’s facility, which could house thousands of monkeys a year, could introduce monkeys’ urine, feces, and other bodily secretions into the environment, where other animal species would be affected.
+JOINN’s facility, which would have housed thousands of monkeys a year, could have introduced the animals’ urine, feces, and other bodily secretions into the environment, where other animal species would be affected.

-Some of the monkeys might even escape, as has happened at similar facilities.
-Earlier this year, a truck transporting monkeys to a quarantine facility crashed, and the animals who escaped were shot out of fear that they could be carrying dangerous pathogens.
+Some of the monkeys might have even escaped, as has happened at similar facilities.
+In 2022, a truck transporting monkeys to a quarantine facility crashed in Pennsylvania, and the animals who escaped were shot out of fear that they could be carrying dangerous pathogens.

 Long-tailed macaques, one of the species JOINN would most likely import, are now recognized as endangered by the International Union for Conservation of Nature.
 This is in large part due to their capture and exploitation as part of the international wildlife trade to U.S. laboratories, where they’re mutilated, poisoned, deprived of food and water, forcibly immobilized in restraint devices, infected with painful and deadly diseases, psychologically tormented, and killed.